Get to know the stories of companies that have benefited from the support of the Polish Investment Zone and the special economic zone.

 Selvita is one of Europe’s largest biotech companies, actively discovering and developing drugs used in oncology.
 It also provides laboratory research and development services commissioned by pharmaceutical, biotech, and chemical companies from all over the world.

 In September 2016 Selvita announced the plan to build its own Research and Development Centre for Innovative Drugs in Kraków.
-The plot where the development will take place lies several hundred metres away from Selvita laboratories, in the vicinity of the Kraków Technology Park, on the premises of the Kraków special economic zone, in ul.
+The plot where the development will take place lies several hundred metres away from Selvita laboratories, in the vicinity of the Kraków Technology Park (KPT), on the premises of the Kraków special economic zone, in ul.
 Podole.

 Exim Coding is the first micro-company to have received tax relief as part of the new governmental programme: Polska Strefa Inwestycji – the Polish Investment Zone.